 For more information about permits, email us at nationalpermits@kiwirail.co.nz

-Introducing electric trains to Pukekohe will mean more services and longer trains.
-KiwiRail is working closely with Auckland Transport to build a modern public transport interchange and support Auckland Transport’s redevelopment plans around Pukekohe Station.
+KiwiRail is working closely with Auckland Transport to build a modern public transport interchange in Pukekohe.

-Pukekohe Station is closed while it’s being redeveloped.
-As there is no Pukekohe to Papakura train service, bus replacements will be in place.
-This is so the electrification project can be completed safely and on time.
-Expect trains at any time in either direction on this section of rail however as freight and other inter-regional services still run.
+As there is currently no Pukekohe to Papakura train service, bus replacements are in place.
+This is so the electrification project and the Rail Network Rebuild can be completed safely and on time.

-For information about the bus services, visit AT's webpage.
+For information about the bus services, visit AT's webpage

 We understand our work is likely to cause some disturbance for people living and working along the rail corridor.
 We will work to both minimise impacts and give our neighbours notice of works so they can plan around them.
 The machinery we use can create noise, vibration and dust.
 At times we use lights for safety, these are visible during night work.